ULL-MFP-AET/ull-mfp-aet.github.io/tema4-parsing-expression-grammars/pegjs.md

 ## Passing Options to the Parser Initializer from Outside

 In this example the variable `g `declared inside the initializer is visible in all the actions.
-Tha variable `options` contains the options argument used in the call to the parser:
+The variable `options` contains the options argument used in the call to the parser:

 ```